AHA certified

 Contact for pricing

-Explore related first responder training programs available in New Hampshire
+Explore other first responder training programs available in New Hampshire.

 ACLS (AHA) training in New Hampshire combines classroom instruction with hands-on practical experience.
 Programs cover advanced life support skills, including cpr, aed use, and management of respiratory arrest, arrhythmias, acute coronary syndromes and stroke.
 You'll learn through lectures, skills labs, and clinical rotations before taking the AHA certification exam.
 Most programs also include CPR certification and prepare you for immediate entry into the workforce upon graduation.